Healthy Homes Assessment Pauatahanui

 Draught Stopping Pauatahanui

-If a draught can be felt from unreasonable gaps or holes the area needs to be closed.
+If a draught could be felt from unreasonable gaps or holes that it requirements to be closed.

 What are unjustifiable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections